 One of the key roles of the Pandemic Fund is to invest in institutional capacity for outbreak prevention, detection, and response and thus ensure sustainability and local ownership of pandemic PPR investments.

-Given the recognition that surveillance, laboratory, and workforce programs should be embedded into coordinated systems and institutions in order to be truly resilient and sustainable, the Pandemic Fund will work to strengthen two cross-cutting enablers to serve as those sustainable homes: NPHIs (or relevant public institutions)13 and regional/global networks, organizations, and hubs.
+Given the recognition that surveillance, laboratory, and workforce programs should be embedded into coordinated systems and institutions in order to be truly resilient and sustainable, the Pandemic Fund will work to strengthen two cross-cutting enablers to serve as sustainable homes: NPHIs or relevant public institutions, and regional/global networks, organizations, and hubs.

-The Pandemic Fund will invest in the strengthening of NPHIs and regional/global networks in the areas of surveillance, laboratory systems, and workforce, and to fund the establishment of NPHIs to support these priorities in countries that do not have them.
-Given that not all countries operate through NPHIs, the Fund will tailor its support to the public institution(s) that serve similar functions in each country - such as the Ministry of Health, localized and/or decentralized entities, or intergovernmental task forces - and will promote institutional reforms where needed to improve the delivery of the core functions of NPHIs.
-Additional detail on NPHIs and their core functions can be found below.
+Where needed, the Pandemic Fund will invest in the strengthening of NPHIs or relevant public institutions and regional/global networks in the areas of surveillance, laboratory systems, and workforce for pandemic PPR, and may support the establishment of NPHIs specifically in support of these priorities in countries that do not have them.
+Given that not all countries operate through NPHIs, the Fund will tailor its support to the public institution(s) that serve similar functions in each country - such as the Ministry of Health, animal or environmental health agencies, localized and/or decentralized entities, or intergovernmental task forces - and will promote institutional reforms where needed to improve the delivery of the pandemic PPR-relevant core functions of NPHIs.
+Additional detail on NPHIs and relevant institutions and their core functions can be found below.

-National Public Health Institutes (or similar public institutions)14 serve as the centralized arm of the health system, overseeing disease prevention, detection, and response activities at the national level through their core functions of surveillance, laboratories, public health workforce, Emergency Operations Centers (EOCs), and data systems.
-Well-functioning NPHIs, often working closely with local health entities and community-based organizations, are vital for building integrated, responsive, and equitable pandemic PPR programs and maximizing the collective impact of pandemic PPR investments.
-Efficient and effective EOCs are critical for integrating and analyzing surveillance information, and organizing and managing a rapid response.
+National Public Health Institutes (or relevant public institutions) serve as the centralized arm of the health system, overseeing disease prevention, detection, and response activities across sectors at the national level through their core functions of surveillance, laboratories, public health workforce, Emergency Operations Centers (EOCs), and data systems.
+Well-functioning NPHIs or relevant institutions, often working closely with local health entities, community-based organizations, and academic institutions, are vital for building integrated, responsive, and equitable multisectoral pandemic PPR programs and maximizing the collective impact of pandemic PPR investments.
+Efficient and effective EOCs are critical for integrating and analyzing surveillance data, organizing and managing a rapid response.

-To ensure comprehensive preparedness and response, all new NPHIs and EOCs that are financed by the Pandemic Fund will be established following a One Health approach, with animal and environmental health representatives included as equal partners in governance and operational structures.
-Once established, new NPHIs and EOCs will require safeguards to ensure their independence and autonomy and will require sufficient commitment to domestic resourcing over
+To ensure comprehensive and multisectoral pandemic PPR, all new NPHIs, EOCs, or relevant institutions supported by the Pandemic Fund will be established following a One Health approach, with animal and environmental health representatives included as equal partners in governance and operational structures.
+They will also be designed with a gender-responsive approach to governance and programming, with a measurable commitment to advancing gender equality, including through gender parity in leadership and equal pay for female employees.
+Once established, new NPHIs and EOCs will require safeguards to ensure their independence and autonomy and will require sufficient commitment to domestic resourcing over the long term to ensure their sustainability, taking both function and design into account.
+Examples of ways the Pandemic Fund can strengthen NPHIs or relevant institutions in support of the programmatic priorities are listed in Appendix C.